Will You Need to Pay Capital Gains Tax When You Sell Your Home?

 What is capital gains tax?

 You generally have to pay capital gains taxes whenever you sell a capital asset at a gain.
-Although capital asset sounds like a fancy term, the IRS says it’s pretty much everything you own, both in terms of personal items and investments.
+Although capital asset sounds like a fancy term, the IRS says it's pretty much everything you own, both in terms of personal items and investments.
+Capital gains refer to the money you make, or profit, on the sale of those assets or investments.

 Figuring out the details of capital gains taxes is a bit more complicated.
 First, figure out whether you sold the item at a loss or gain.
 To do this, you must calculate whether you sold an item for more than its basis.